 You are my rock and my fortress; Therefore, for Your name’s sake, lead me and guide me.
 (Psalm 31:3 NKJV)

 Let’s review some aspects of this important subject.
-The outline and main ideas below come from my notes of J. I. Packer’s message years ago at St. John’s Episcopal Church near Philadelphia.
+The main ideas come from my notes of J. I. Packer’s message years ago at St. John’s Episcopal Church near Philadelphia.
 I have expanded upon his thoughts.

 PROMISES OF GUIDANCE